Bitter Taste

 In Excess

-If overused, the bitter taste can induce nausea, weaken the kidneys and the lungs (due to the extreme drying quality), deplete the tissues, and cause dry mouth, debility, bone loss, osteoporosis, and reduced sperm production.2 It can also cause emaciation, excess coldness, extreme dryness, constipation, malaise, confusion, giddiness (as in being spaced out), disorientation, dizziness or loss of consciousness.2 Too much bitter taste also has the capacity to dry out ojas.1
+If overused, the dry quality of the bitter taste can cause excessive dryness in the mouth and feelings of depletion in the tissues.2 It can also cause excess coldness, extreme dryness, and feelings of confusion, giddiness (as in being spaced out), and disorientation.2 Too much bitter taste also has the capacity to dry out ojas.1

 Contraindications